nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

 Once the process is complete, quit your Terminal application completely, and then open it again immediately.

-Run the `node` command in your Terminal.
+Run the `node -v` command in your Terminal.
 If you see the output `command not found: node` then contact an instructor.

 ## Verify Developer Installations